-Few people would say they love the process of traveling.
-Getting to your destination can be a series of hassles or a downright pain, so anything that streamlines your journey is a godsend.
+Often times, the least attractive aspect of travel is the process of traveling itself.
+Getting to your destination can be a series of hassles and long lines, so anything that can streamline your journey is a welcome relief.
 TSA PreCheck was designed to do just that.

-How do you get TSA PreCheck on your boarding pass?
+How to add TSA PreCheck to your boarding pass

 Even if you’re approved, there are times when you can’t go through PreCheck

-Because not all airlines participate in the program, if you book on a non-TSA PreCheck carrier, you will still have to go through the regular security line.
+Because not all airlines participate in the program, if you book on a non-TSA PreCheck carrier (not all international airlines are TSA PreCheck partners) you will still have to go through the regular security line—which is why some frequent travelers also opt to purchase a Clear membership.
 The opposite scenario can happen, too.
-“When lines become excessively long, security will sometimes move non–TSA PreCheck passengers into the TSA PreCheck line,” says Stephanie Miller, founder of The Scenic Suitcase.
+“When lines become excessively long, security will sometimes move non–TSA PreCheck passengers into the TSA PreCheck line,” says Stephanie Miller, founder of travel bog the Scenic Suitcase.
 “This can create longer waits for members, especially when the people being moved into the PreCheck line may not be frequent travelers and thus [are] not as adept at the security process.”